Pece17/IoTBeacon/README.md

 ifconfig
 ```

-Edit interfaces-file and add the required parameters for static IP address
+Edit interfaces-file and add the required parameters for static IP address, but don't remove any old text from inside the file

 ```
 sudo nano /etc/network/interfaces